Marijuana Policy Project

 The Marijuana Policy Project (MPP) is the largest organization working solely on marijuana policy reform in the United States in terms of its budget, number of members, and staff.

-Its stated aims are to: (1) increase public support for non-punitive, non-coercive marijuana policies; (2) identify and activate supporters of non-punitive, non-coercive marijuana policies; (3) change state laws to reduce or eliminate penalties for the medical and non-medical use of marijuana; and (4) gain influence in Congress.

 MPP advocates taxing and regulating the possession and sale of marijuana in a manner similar to alcohol, envisions a nation where marijuana education is honest and realistic, and believes treatment for problem marijuana users should be non-coercive and geared toward reducing harm.

 The organization and its various ballot initiatives has largely been funded by the late billionaire Peter B. Lewis, and now by his family.
 Marijuana Policy Project estimated that the market of legal cannabis will reach US$57 billion in 2030.

 History

 Marijuana Policy Project (MPP) co-founders Rob Kampia, Michael Kirshner, and Chuck Thomas previously worked at the National Organization for the Reform of Marijuana Laws (NORML).
 In 1995, after months of internal debate, NORML director Richard Cowan fired a staffer who had been pressing him for organizational change.
 Kampia, Kirshner and Thomas departed immediately thereafter and began creating their own organization, implementing ideas they had futilely pursued at NORML.
 On January 25, 1995, the three activists incorporated the Marijuana Policy Project (MPP) as a not-for-profit organization in the District of Columbia.
 Kampia served as MPP's executive director until December 2017.
 Matthew Schweich, who joined MPP as the director of state campaigns in early 2015, served as interim executive director until August 2018, when the organization named Steven W. Hawkins its new executive director.
 In December 2021, Hawkins stepped down and Toi Hutchinson was appointed president and CEO.

 MPP has grown to over 40,000 dues-paying members and is the largest marijuana policy reform group in the United States.
 The organization has approximately 35 staffers and an annual budget of about $5 million.